Los Angeles Thieves: 2025 season: Black Ops 6

 During the offseason, the team mutually agreed to part ways with head coach JKap and players Afro, Kremp, Nastie, and JoeDeceives were all released.
 In September 2024, the team announced Ghosty, a returning Envoy, Paco "HyDra" Rusiewiez, and Thomas "Scrap" Ernst as their starting roster for the 2025 season and promoted assistant coach ShAnE to head coach with Troy "Sender" Michaels joining the coaching staff as an assistant.
 The team would go on to have their most successful regular season since 2022 by winning the second minor tournament, along with the third and fourth major tournaments, and finishing 1st in the regular season standings.
 At the end of the season, Scrap was named the regular season MVP and the team placed 7th-8th in the 2025 CDL Championship after being eliminated by the Vancouver Surge.

 2026 season: Black Ops 7

 During the offseason, Ghosty and Envoy were both released.
 In September 2025, the team announced the return of Kenny and the signing of Tyler "aBeZy" Pharris.
+After a top 6 finish at the first major, the team decided to release Kenny and signed top amateur Jeremiah "Nium" Harrison.
+The team once again achieved regular season success by winning both minor tournmanets, along with the third major, and 2nd in the regular seasons standings.
+Scrap was once again named regular season MVP and Nium was named the 2026 Rookie of The Year, but the team struggled heavily at the 2026 CDL Championship and again placed 7th-8th after being eliminated by G2 Minnesota.

+The LA Thieves ended the 2026 Black Ops 7 Season with a 3rd place finish at the Esports World Cup.